manuelblanch/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata

+## Install and Test PhpSpec

+To test with php Spec you need to do the following

+ $ composer install

+This install all the files for the composer.

+ $ composer require phpspec/phpspec

+This add phpspec to the composer.

+ $ phpspec run

+This tests all the files.

 ## Setup

 This repository includes the initial setup for this Kata, including the specs.
 It uses the [Kahlan library](http://kahlan.readthedocs.org/en/latest/), which you might not be familiar with.
 But, don't worry, there's nothing really to learn.
 Review the specs, and you'll understand the basic syntax in less than a minute.